mechazoidal/cmake_cookbook/nanovg/README.md

 # NanoVG
 [NanoVG](https://github.com/memononen/nanovg) is a small UI library for OpenGL, with an API modeled after the HTML5 Canvas API.
 Like [stb](https://github.com/nothings/stb), it's easy to include inside your project instead of importing a package from a repository.

 This source sample is from a [gist](https://gist.github.com/piaoger/66de3489d771c2ec57c7) showing how to render a simple torus and string using NanoVG.
-A CMakeLists.txt file was added to the nanovg directory to show usage of a `add_subdirectory`.
+A CMakeLists.txt file was added to the nanovg directory to show usage of a user-defined pair of `add_library`/`add_subdirectory`.

 Note that NanoVG does not provide fonts directly, expecting the user to pass locations during compile-time.
 In the interest of having a working example(and not trying to guess font paths), the "NotoSansUI-Regular.ttf" file is included from [Google's Noto fonts collection](https://www.google.com/get/noto/) , licensed under SIL OFL 1.1